TheCSharpAcademy/CodeReviews.MVC.WaterLogger/WeightLogger.samggannon/WeightLogger.samggannon/README.md

 - ASP.NET Core for building and running the web application.
 - Entity Framework Core (if using with EF for ORM).

-Certainly!
-Here’s the updated "Future Enhancements" section for the README:

----

 ## Future Enhancements